cloudfoundry/korifi/INSTALL.md

 It may take some time before the address is available.
 Retry this until you see a result.

 The type of DNS records to create will differ based on the type of the endpoint: `ip` endpoints (e.g. the ones created by GKE) will need an `A` record, while `hostname` endpoints (e.g. on EKS) a `CNAME` record.

-#### Custom Ingress

-If you want to expose the API server using a means other than Contour, you can switch off the default contour api-server ingress by setting the `api.expose` value to `false` in the `helm install` command above.
-Make sure your ingress targets a service with name `korifi-api-svc` and port `443`.

 ## Test Korifi